okyeron/OMX-27/Docs.md

 See the original [Grids Manual](https://mutable-instruments.net/modules/grids/manual/) [or a video ?] for more.

-Grids on OMX is a 4-channel/instrument MIDI trigger generator specialized in the creation and sculpting of rhythmic patterns.
+Grids is a 4-channel/instrument MIDI trigger generator specialized in the creation and sculpting of rhythmic patterns.
 The "grid" refers to a map or library of preset drum patterns arranged in a 5x5 grid - which you can steer using X/Y controls.

 Typical drum use would be Bass Drum, Snare, Closed HiHat, Open HiHat (The default note numbers are mapped to these in the GM drum map).

 **Quick Keys**
 Grids has many quick keys.
-Pressing these keys will quickly jump the display to select a specific parameter which can be adjusted with the encoder.
+Pressing these keys quickly jumps the display to select a specific parameter which can be adjusted with the encoder.

 Keys/Commands:
  - AUX is sequencer Start/Stop
- - Pots 1-4 control "event density" (probability) of 4 instruments - values will show on display.
+ - Pots 1-4 control "event density" (probability) of 4 instruments - values are shown on display
  - Pot 5 sets resolution (1/2, 1, 2)
  - Bottom row keys 1-8 are quick-keys for X/Y values - hold a key and turn encoder to change that instrument's X or Y value.
-You can hold multiple keys to change X/Y on multiple instruments at the same time.
+You can hold multiple keys to change X/Y on multiple instruments at the same time
  - LEDs on Keys 9-12 show trigger activity of the playing pattern
  - Lighted Keys 13,14,16 are quick keys for ACNT/XAOS/BPM
  - Pattern keys (black keys) can load "snapshots" of density/x/y settings
  - F2 + Pattern saves a "snapshot" current state of that pattern.
-Patterns do not automatically save, this is a performance feature, allowing you to load a pattern, tweak it, then quickly load back to it's original state.
+Patterns do not automatically save, this is a performance feature, allowing you to load a pattern, tweak it, then quickly load back to it's original state

   Instrument View Mode:
   - F1 + Keys 1-4 jump to Instrument View.
 This shows the current pattern on that instrument (over 2 pages since patterns are 32 steps) and playhead.
-Then render of the pattern will update to show each page while playing.
+The LED render of the pattern will update to show each page while playing
   - Top row lighted keys(A#1, C#2, D#2, F#2) are quick-keys for ACNT/X/Y/XAOS
-  - First 4 keys of bottom row will not be specially lit since they are rendering the pattern, but will allow you to quickly select a different instrument.
+  - First 4 keys of bottom row will not be specially lit since they are rendering the pattern, but will allow you to quickly select a different instrument
-  - F2 is a quick key to jump to params page to set Note Number, MIDI Channel and BPM.
+  - F2 is a quick key to jump to params page to set Note Number, MIDI Channel and BPM
-  - Key 3(F#1) in Instrument View is a quick key for Midi Channel for the instrument.
+  - Key 3(F#1) in Instrument View is a quick key for Midi Channel for the instrument
   - AUX-key exits Instrument View

   Midi Keyboard Mode:
    - F1 plus bottom key 16 enters into the Midi Keyboard for sending CCs or playing over the top of the sequencer.
-Everything works the same as mode MI.
+Everything works the same as mode MI
-   - Hold Aux and bottom key 16 to exit out of the Midi Keyboard mode.
+   - Hold Aux and bottom key 16 to exit out of the Midi Keyboard mode

 Parameters:
 Page 1 Event Densities:
 - `DS 1`: event density - instrument 1
 - `DS 2`: event density - instrument 2
 - `DS 3`: event density - instrument 3
 - `DS 4`: event density - instrument 4

 Page 2:
 - `NT 1`: note number - instrument 1